HOW TO PERM HAIR AT HOME TUTORIAL

 Briogeo Don’t Despair, Repair!
 Deep Conditioning Mask This mask is packed with nourishing ingredients like rosehip oil, algae extract, and B vitamins to repair and hydrate dry, chemically-treated curls.Redken All Soft Heavy Cream Super Treatment Mask Redken’s mask is great for permed hair that’s feeling dry or brittle.
 It intensely nourishes, strengthens, and softens curls.

-6. Hair Oils & Serums
+6. Hair Oils & Serums These are the best products for perms

 For shine and smoothness, lightweight oils or serums are great finishing touches to keep permed hair looking healthy and frizz-free.

 Moroccanoil Treatment A cult favorite for good reason, this oil deeply nourishes and adds shine to curls.
-It’s light enough not to weigh curls down but rich enough to smooth frizz and add moisture.
+It’s light enough not to weigh curls down but rich enough to smooth frizz and add moisture.https://amzn.to/46cWCZH

 Bumble and Bumble Hairdresser’s Invisible Oil This lightweight oil helps smooth frizz and adds shine to curly hair.
-It also provides heat protection if you need to style with heat.
+It also provides heat protection if you need to style with heat. https://amzn.to/3VIk0cK

 Paul Mitchell Tea Tree Hair and Scalp Oil Perfect for dry, permed hair and scalp, this oil hydrates, soothes, and adds shine.
 It also has the added benefit of promoting healthy scalp conditions.

-7. Diffusers & Hair Tools
+7. Diffusers & Hair Tools at babyliss af link below

 For blow-drying and styling curls without damaging them, a diffuser is essential for permed hair.